sh4nnongoh/etherscan-clone/README.md

 # Etherscan-Clone
 This is an example project to demonstrate the use of modern web techniques with Web3.

-View the application live [here](https://sh4nnongoh-etherscan-clone.vercel.app/).
+~~View the application live [here](https://sh4nnongoh-etherscan-clone.vercel.app/).~~

+This project is no longer maintained, however, the System Design concepts still apply.

 The business requirements are as follows:
 * ability to search for a specific transaction hash or block number